|

 to read some of the information provided below before considering

 the purchase of a pet store puppy.
+Where

 do pet store puppies come from?
 The truth is horrifying.